MansMeg/BSDA/README.md

 - [Stan YouTube channel](https://www.youtube.com/channel/UCwgN5srGpBH4M-Zc2cAluOA) contains good introductions to Stan and some basic suggestions on how to fit models

-## Recommended workflow for each block/assignment

-1. Read the literature according to the rough course plan
-2. Watch the videos to get more indepth knowledge/understanding (however, optional)
-3. Do the assignment

 ## Course practicalities

 Online course discussions will be held at Studium.